 Posted On: November 3, 2020

-Customer segmentation is a foundational marketing principle that has the incredible potential to focus your sales and marketing efforts on the customers that you’re best equipped to serve.
-At our 2019 distributor meeting in Phoenix, we spent time discussing how to win with the four dealer segments that we use here at Allied Air to better understand the market we all serve.
-You can use this same research to define your customer segments with a much finer point.
+Within the HVAC market, customer segmentation is a great marketing tool to help reveal the customers that you’re best equipped to serve.
+At our 2019 distributor meeting in Phoenix, we spent time discussing the segments we use at Allied Air to better understand the HVAC market we serve.
+You can use this same research to refine your HVAC customer segmentation to an exact vision.

-Segmenting your customers means to identify the shared behaviors and characteristics among your customers and grouping them based on those behaviors.
-Typically zeroing in on 3-5 segments is recommended – more than that becomes overwhelming and impossible to act on.
+Segmenting your customers means identifying the shared behaviors and characteristics of your customers and grouping them based on those behaviors.
+Typically zeroing in on 3-5 segments is recommended – any more than that and the data becomes overwhelming and impossible to act on.
 We usually attach a memorable name to each group that captures their essence, like “optimistic climbers” or “radical traditionalists”.
-Then look at how to better serve the needs of that customer group, instead of a one-size-fits-all approach.
+Then, instead of taking a one-size-fits-all approach, try to focus on the specific needs of that customer segment.
 Here’s how to get started:

-Start learning more about who you serve best (and worst) by looking at what they buy and how.
+Start with understanding who you serve best by looking at how and what your customers are buying.

-- Rank customers by sales – do patterns emerge?
+- Try ranking customers by sales – do any patterns emerge?

-- What do they buy – equipment only, parts only, your full line?
+- What do they buy – only equipment, only parts, your full line?
 Do they buy high efficiency equipment or just the basics?